 Learning is at the heart of lean, which is more accurately described as an education system rather than a production system.
 And yet after decades of research and practice, lean is often perceived as the latter rather than the former.
 By now all of us in the lean community realize that behind all the tools for operational excellence and the different management system needed to support their use, lies a much deeper challenge: to develop the human potential of everyone to create a culture of accelerating continuous improvement to meet today’s changing circumstances.

-That’s why I’m excited to have written the introduction to a new book The Lean Sensei, which dives deeply into the role of exerienced, expert, masters in preserving and sustaining the spirit of lean.
-The following excerpt from this book shares five ways that sensei improve how organizations deliver value while also discovering the facts of the situtation now and in the future.
+That’s why I’m excited to have written the introduction to a new book The Lean Sensei, which dives deeply into the role of experienced, expert, masters in preserving and sustaining the spirit of lean.
+The following excerpt from this book shares five ways that sensei improve how organizations deliver value while also discovering the facts of the situation now and in the future.

 Contrarily to consulting, training or coaching, the sensei doesn’t have to know the answers (why would she? this is a discovery exercise) but she does have to have a good idea of where to look.
 In practice, the sensei will: